shantipriyap/Odia-NLP-Resource-Catalog/README.md

 ## Speech Corpora
 * <a href="https://www.iitm.ac.in/donlab/tts/index.php">IIT Madras IndicTTS</a> : The Indic TTS project develops the text-to-speech (TTS) synthesis system for Indian languages including Odia.
 The database contains spoken sentences/utterances recorded by both Male and Female native speakers.
+* <a href="http://www.ldcil.org/resourcesSpeechCorpOriya.aspx">LDC-IL</a> :  It includes Odia annotated speech corpora which has voices of 450 different native speakers.

 ## Other Indian language NLP Resources